Insert suggestions into code

 This feature ensures that the values of variables are taken from the document, and object suggestions work as with an ordinary SQL script, when scripts are executed using the command line utility.

-In order to get prompts, it is necessary to enable the SQLCMD mode on the Query menu.
+To get prompts, it is necessary to activate the SQLCMD mode on the Query menu.

 SQLCMD mode